KojiV/AsyncArmorStandTest/README.md

 # Asynchronous Armor Stand Testing
 Source Code for my testing of asynchronous Armor Stand movements.

 I whipped this up to originally test for Koji's Skyblock without having to compile the entirety of the plugin every time.
-Because of this, the code isn't of the highest quality, and there are things I did just to have myself the time and the headache.
+Because of this, the code isn't of the highest quality, and there are things I did just to save myself the time and the headache.
 So take this code with a litte grain of salt.

 ## Why?
 By default, the easiest way to change the position of an entity is to teleport it.